 North Korea has a continental climate, meaning it has warm summers and cold, dry winters.
 In summer, the country is affected by warm currents from tropical regions.
 These currents bring heavy rainfalls and warmer temperatures.
 In the winter, winds from Siberia cause weather that gets very cold and has very little moisture.

 Pyongyang, the capital of North Korea, is located inland.
-The average temperatures in summer are in high 20’s.
-But, they can reach up to the low 30’s, and tend to go along with high humidity.
-In the winter, temperatures can drop below zero, but are more likely to stay in the teens.
+The average temperatures in summer are around 25.
+But, they can reach up to 30, and tend to go along with high humidity.
+In the winter, temperatures can drop below zero, but are more likely to stay near zero.

 North Korea does not release statistics or information on crime within the country.
 Not much about the prevalence of crime is known.
 Petty theft and pick-pocketing have been reported by travellers at the airport in Pyongyang.
 The sale of counterfeit goods is widespread.
 But, selling or buying these goods is often illegal.